serkonda7/termtable/README.md

 	]
 	t := termtable.Table{
 		data: data
-		// The following settings are optional.
-These are their default values:
+		// The following settings are optional and have these defaults:
 		style: .grid
 		header_style: .bold
 		align: .left